munificent/game-programming-patterns/book/flyweight.markdown

 ^code use-get-tile

-We're back to the pleasant API of working with real objects, and we did this with almost no overhead: a pointer is often no larger than an enum.
+We're back to the pleasant API of working with real objects, and we did this with almost no overhead -- a pointer is often no larger than an enum.

 ## What About Performance?

 I say "almost" here because the performance bean counters will rightfully want to know how this compares to using an enum.
 Referencing the terrain by pointer implies an indirect lookup.
-To get to some terrain data like the movement cost, you first have to follow the pointer in the grid to find the terrain object, and then find the movement cost there.
+To get to some terrain data like the movement cost, you first have to follow the pointer in the grid to find the terrain object and then find the movement cost there.
 Chasing a pointer like this can cause a <span name="cache">cache miss</span>, which can slow things down.